warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ### The last day: [[2024-09-02]]

-I slept badly.
-My sleeping bag and warm clothes were packed on the truck (bad decision) so I jolted awake at 5am from the cold.
-Rain was pattering on the ceiling of the yurt.
-I felt grateful I'd packed my tent.
-I shut my eyes and half slept for the next 2 hours.
+Unfortunately I slept poorly.
+My sleeping bag and warm clothes were both packed on the truck (bad decision) so I jolted awake at 5am shivering from the cold.
+I heard rain patter on the ceiling of the yurt.
+I felt grateful I'd packed my tent but dumb for leaving the bag outside.
+It's like, semi-waterproof.
+I think.
+I shut my eyes and half-slept for the next 2 hours.

-When I opened my eyes next, I was alone in the yurt.
-I put on my boots for the last time, opened the cabin door, and was greeted by the sun peeking through the clouds.
-The air was clear again from the rain.
+When I awoke again, I was alone in the yurt.
+I laced my boots for the last time, opened the cabin door, and was greeted by a really pretty sunrise peeking through the clouds.
+The air was clear and crisp -- the dust had all been washed away by the rain.

 ![[PXL_20240902_140850479.MP.jpg]]
 _Pretty_

-This felt like a crisp end to a chaotic week.
+This felt like a peaceful, satisfying end to a chaotic week.

 I did my morning ritual of brushing my teeth in the kitchen, eating a modest breakfast of a Kind bar, and refilling my water bladder.
-I said my goodbyes to anyone awake and biked out to 6:15 & J for the bus depot.
+I said my goodbyes to the few people who were awake and biked out to 6:15 & J for the bus depot.

 ![[original_b21f08f7-d974-468f-b905-7dcef6121542_PXL_20240902_144234032.MP.jpg]]

-I arrived at 7:45, even though my bus was slated to leave at 9.
-But the line was quick and we got on the road at 8.
+I arrived at 7:45.
+Despite my bus being slated to leave at 9, the line was quick and I got on the road at 8.

 Said one heartfelt goodbye to my bike, my trusty steed throughout all the chaos.
-I donated him knowing I wouldn't be able to nurse him back to health.
+I donated him knowing I wouldn't be able to nurse him back to health in SF.
 I hope he's somewhere comfy in Nevada, right now.

 ![[original_b164c73b-4197-449b-8b06-d93fba787cfd_PXL_20240902_150445479.MP.jpg]]
 _Goodbye, BRC_

 ## My takeaways from 2024's Burn
 Now that we're on roughly the same page (although you should totally read more!
 There are loads of neat cultural quirks, such as the zero money policy exchanged for goods and services, and that [97.3% of Burners ride bikes](https://photos.app.goo.gl/7Le2cieATK7QJ8me9), and wearing LEDs is an unofficial safety rule so you can be seen at night and in dust storms...)
-I can cover my musings.
+I can cover my takeaways.

 In no particular order...